lundquistlab/biostats-2016/Exercises/ANOVA-3/README.md

 Problem 3:

 Six greenhouse benches were set up as blocks.
 Within each block, one of each of four varieties of house plants was planted.
-The plant heights (cm) are provided in plants.txt.
+The plant heights (cm) are provided in "plants.txt".

 Answer the following questions: